MichaelBelgium/adonisjs-maintenance/README.md

 ## Installation

-Install
+Install & configure
-> npm i adonisjs-maintenance

-Configure:
-> node ace configure adonisjs-maintenance
+> node ace add adonisjs-maintenance

+(Same as `npm i adonisjs-maintenance` and `node ace configure adonisjs-maintenance`)

 This will add